Tube Investments of India Limited: TI Cycles of India

 TI Cycles of India (a unit of Tube Investments of India Ltd.) is a bicycle manufacturer based in India.
-Established in 1949 by the Murugappa Group and Sir Ivan Stedeford of Tube Investments Group in UK, TI Cycles is the maker of brands like Hercules, BSA and Philips cycles.
-Currently it is the first largest cycle manufacturer in India and number one manufacturer in special segments like mountain bikes, sports lite roadsters, racing bikes etc. It has a manufacturing capacity of around three million bicycles per year.
-Of late, TI Cycles has begun to sponsor a variety of cycling events, one of them being the 900+ km Tour of Nilgiris, through its brand BSA.
+Established in 1949 by the Murugappa Group and Sir Ivan Stedeford of Tube Investments Group in UK, TI Cycles is the maker of brands including Hercules, BSA and Philips cycles.
+It has a manufacturing capacity of around three million bicycles per year.
+TI Cycles has sponsored including the 900+ km Tour of Nilgiris, through its brand BSA.